Natsumiko/Overlay_LOL/LeagueTracker/README.md

 ## Features

-- Real-time picks and bans display
+- Real-time manual input for picks and bans
 - Customizable team names
 - Dark theme optimized for streaming
-- Direct connection to League Client (no API key needed)
+- Transparent background support for OBS
-- Automatic updates during champion select
+- Reset button to clear all picks and bans